rsdoiel/antenna/science_and_technology.md

 ---

-## Weekends were a mistake says Infosys co-founder Narayama Murthy
+## Weekends were a mistake, says Infosys co-founder Narayama Murthy

 date: 2024-11-18, updated: 2024-11-18, from: The Register (UK I.T.
 News)